JorjaFox/website/_posts-old-blog/2013-10-20-csi-on-the-talk.md

 Credit: <a href="http://www.broadwayworld.com/bwwtv/article/Scoop-THE-TALK-on-CBS-Week-of-October-21-2013-20131017">BroadwayWorld</a>

 Don't worry, it was verified.
-I've set my DVR to record, but <em>naturally</em> I'm getting on a plane on Thursday morning to go to Boston for a long weekend (work related) so I may not get video clips or screencaps up very quickly.
+I've set my DVR to record, but _naturally_ I'm getting on a plane on Thursday morning to go to Boston for a long weekend (work related) so I may not get video clips or screencaps up very quickly.
 It's always harder to get these than normal episodes.